dallen72/spanish-verb-prototype/README.md

 TODO

+# TODO: fix the "this game is not designed to run on your device" message in the browser on itch.io
 # TODO: in Android chrome browser, make sure loads faster
 # TODO: make sure buttons appear larger in chrome Android
 # TODO: make sure the progress and intro screens take up the whole screen in Android chrome